Food fortification

 India

 Background: India faces the double burden of undernutrition and obesity.
 Cases of overweight and underweight adults are now almost equal, and the number of micronutrient deficiencies is rising fast.
-Studies report that more than 35% of Indian children under five are stunted, and at least 50% of women of reproductive age and 40% of children aged 6 to 59 months old are anemic.
+Studies report that more than 35% of Indian children under five are stunted, and at least 50% of women of reproductive age and 40% of children aged 6 to 59 months old are anaemic.
 Major drivers behind these figures include inadequate quality food and a growing consumption of highly processed packaged foods.

 Interventions in India, such as mandatory fortification of salt with iodine to combat iodine deficiency disorders, date back decades.
 However, 40-60% of fortified food production is not reaching, nor being consumed by the most vulnerable groups.[i]
 Factors such as supply chain bottlenecks, poor distribution channels, and the COVID-19 pandemic, and a lack of regulations and monitoring around food fortification are all issues.